sveltejs/svelte/README.md

 ## Roadmap

-You may view [our roadmap](https://svelte.dev/roadmap) if you'd like to see what we're currently working on.
+You can view [our roadmap](https://svelte.dev/roadmap) if you'd like to see what we're currently working on.

 ## Contributing